Land Development Process

 The Concurrency Application

-A concurrency application (PDF) is the document that starts the concurrency review.
+A concurrency application is the process that starts the concurrency review.
 A Concurrency Analyst is available to assist you in completing the application either by phone or on a walk-in basis.

 Attachments to the Application